srid/srid/content/Thoughts/Cynical non-pioneers.md

 ## Cynicism of non-pioneers ...

+One of the things that prevents people from adopting a new idea is cynicism or doubt.
+How does it manifest in various domains?

 ### ... in tech

 Here are some examples of [[Naive Optimism|cynicism]] exhibited by non-enthusiastic "outsiders" (non-[[Stay niche|niche]] population) in tech: